 “Have you been a mole for the feds this whole time?” he asked, his voice deceptively neutral.

 “No. Nick asked me to work for him when I moved here, and I turned him down.
 If you don’t believe anything else I’ve ever told you, believe that.
 Trust me like I trusted you in the car yesterday.”

 The fucking nerve of this man.

 Calm descended on me then.
 It was the calm of battle.
 The kind of calm I only achieved when someone pushed me over the edge of pissed off and dropped me into real anger.

 “I’m in this because of you,” I said.
-“You came into my bar and dragged me into your mess, and now me and my grandmother’s lives are in danger.
-You are the one who’s been lying this whole time.
-How dare you sit here and lob accusations at me right now when all I’m trying to do is keep you and your parents and everyone else you’ve dragged into this safe.”
+“You came into my bar and dragged me into your mess, and now both Gran and I are in danger.
+You’re the one who’s been lying this whole time.
+How dare you lob accusations at me right now when all I’m trying to do is keep you and your parents and everyone else you’ve dragged into this safe.”